Content types in the UI

 Block types are similar to page types, and you can modify some settings from the Settings page.

-NoteYou cannot use blocks with complex types inside (like nested block types) as sections or elements.
+NoteSections and elements do not support blocks containing complex types such as nested block types.
 If you try, the following message displays: Cannot set Enable as Element because this content type contains property type that elements cannot have.
 (See property 'SiteLogoType')

 Create a block type